Developer-Club-WMU/WelcomeToSystemsCommunity/README.md

 - Gain confidence in monitoring, logging, and securing cloud workloads

 ## 3. Embedded Systems Development
-This track focuses on the world of microcontrollers, IoT devices, and real-time systems.
+<p align="justify">This track focuses on the world of microcontrollers, IoT devices, and real-time systems.
 You’ll work with platforms like Arduino, STM32, and ESP32, and dive into low-level programming in C, C++, and Rust.
-Topics include hardware interfaces, real-time operating systems, and embedded software design.
+Topics include hardware interfaces, real-time operating systems, and embedded software design.</p>

 ### Learning Outcomes:
 - Program microcontrollers using C, C++, and Rust